 Personalize the Fan Experience through RFID or NFC Credentials

 There are plenty of ways this could be implemented.
-Give VIP guests priority or exclusive access by waving their RFID/NFC-enabled credentials.
-Or outfit the players with the tech so that their custom hype music plays when they enter the stadium.
+Give VIP guests priority or exclusive access by waving their RFID/NFC-enabled ticketing credentials.
+Or outfit the esports team members with the tech so that their custom hype music plays when they enter the stadium.
 The only limit is your creativity!

 Customize the Atmosphere with Creative Lighting

 One of the interesting things about esports is that the genre is so broad.
 In traditional sports, pretty much all football broadcasts have the same feel.
 Same for basketball, baseball, and so on.
 You know what to expect.

 But esports is a little different.
 Because there are so many different types of competitive gaming being played, there isn’t a one-size-fits-all solution.
 Tournaments could feature sports games, first-person shooters, multiplayer battle royals, RPGs, virtual reality, or anything in between.

 Creative use of multipurpose lighting lets you customize the atmosphere and look of the arena to match the nature of the game being played.
 With quality lighting controls, you’ll have the ability to customize lighting and switch between multiple looks at the touch of a button.
 If your esports gaming event features multiple titles or genres, you’ll find this an especially useful option.